 Spark is a batch processing framework with enhanced data streaming processing.
-It facilitates in-memory computations making it superfast.
-Spark integrates with Hadoop and can act as a standalone cluster tool.
+It facilitates in-memory computations, making the same superfast.
+The big data framework integrates with Hadoop and can act as a standalone cluster tool.

-- HDFS and HBase, which form the first layer of storage systems,
+- HDFS and HBase, which form the first layer of storage systems.

-- YARN manages the resources
+- YARN manages the resources.

-- Utilities containing Spark SQL to execute SQL queries for stream processing, GraphX to process graph data, and MLLib for machine learning algorithms
+- Utilities containing Spark SQL to execute SQL queries for stream processing, GraphX to process graph data, and MLLib for machine learning algorithms.

-Cons: set up and implementation takes time and is a bit complex
+- Set up and implementation takes time and is a bit complex

 Learn Data Science with Spark.

-- Map: This stage handles the pre-processing and filtration of data
+- Map: This stage handles the pre-processing and filtration of data.

-- Reduce: reduces the data based on the function set by the user and produces the final output.
+- Reduce: Reduces the data based on the function set by the user and produces the final output.

 4. Apache Hive

 Apache Hive has its own declarative language for querying, namely HiveQL, which is highly suitable for data-intensive jobs.
-Companies like JP Morgan, Facebook, Accenture, PayPal use Hive.
-Hive engine converts queries and requests into MapReduce task chains using the following:
+Companies like JP Morgan, Facebook, Accenture, and PayPal use Hive.
+The Hive engine converts queries and requests into MapReduce task chains using the following:

-- Parser: takes in the SQL request and parses and sorts them
+- Parser: Takes in the SQL request and parses and sorts them.

-- Optimizer: optimizes the sorted requests
+- Optimizer: Optimizes the sorted requests.

-- Executor: sends the optimized tasks to the MapReduce framework
+- Executor: Sends the optimized tasks to the MapReduce framework.

-Cons: Data has to be structured for processing, not suitable for processing online transactions (OLTP) but suitable only for online analytical processing (OLAP)
+- Not suitable for processing online transactions (OLTP) but suitable only for online analytical processing (OLAP)

 - Client: Takes the program, builds a job dataflow graph, and passes it to the job manager.
 The client is also responsible for retrieving job results.

-- Task manager: Executes tasks assigned by the JobManager.
-Multiple Task managers perform their specified tasks parallelly.
+- Task Manager: Executes tasks assigned by the JobManager.
+Multiple task managers perform their specified tasks parallelly.

-- Program: The code that is run on the Flink cluster
+- Program: The code that is run on the Flink cluster.

-Some of the input sources are Kafka, HDFS, Kinesis, Eventhubs, etc. The unique feature of Samza is that it is horizontally scalable.
-It also has rich APIs like Streams DSL, Samza SQL, or Apache Beam APIs.
+Some of the input sources are Kafka, HDFS, Kinesis, and Eventhubs.
+The unique feature of Samza is that it is horizontally scalable.
+It also has rich APIs, like Streams DSL, Samza SQL, or Apache Beam APIs.

-- Streaming layer: provides partitioned streams that are durable and can be replicated
+- Streaming layer: Provides partitioned streams that are durable and can be replicated.

-- Execution layer: schedules and coordinates tasks across machines
+- Execution layer: Schedules and coordinates tasks across machines.

-- Processing layer: processes and applies transformations to the input stream
+- Processing layer: Processes and applies transformations to the input stream.

 The streaming layer (Kafka, Hadoop, etc.) and the execution layer (YARN, Mesos) are pluggable components.